SURIYALAKSHMI29/API/README.md

 ## Acknowledgments

 This project was developed with the guidance of a YouTube tutorial.
 It was created to practice and learn more about working with APIs and Twilio.
-Certainly!
-Here's the revised Acknowledgments section with the requested additions:

 This project extends its gratitude to the following individuals and resources:

 - YouTube content creator for their detailed [tutorial](https://youtu.be/WXsD0ZgxjRw?si=76WCd6kmxRVmi_jA) that provided essential guidance on building serverless functions with Twilio.